 If the patient decides that pursuing Medicare coverage is too time-consuming, they can always purchase their oxygen equipment outright.
 For cash purchases, all that is required is a payment method as well as a prescription from a physician stating that medical grade oxygen is required.
 Some companies offer financing plans that enable patients to pay for the machine over the course of 3-6 months interest-free to make concentrators more affordable for the patient.

-In summary, Medicare will cover a home oxygen concentrator through Medicare's DME benefit.
-A patient needs the documentation of medical necessity from a doctor, as well as a Medicare approved provider that is able to supply a concentrator on a long term rental basis.
+Medicare will cover a home oxygen concentrator through Medicare's DME benefit.
+A patient needs the documentation of medical necessity from a doctor, as well as a Medicare-approved provider that is able to supply a concentrator on a long-term rental basis.
 The process can be very time-consuming, taking months before the patient sees their oxygen solution.